-Cross-connection control and backflow prevention remains a work in progress.
+What is a cross-connection control and backflow preventer?
 The mission started more than 100 years ago to protect public water systems and potable water supplies.
 But to understand where they're heading, it’s good to look back at the history of cross connections and backflow.

 Most commercial and industrial properties have three separate water taps: domestic, fire protection, and landscape irrigation.
 Each line within a single property may or may not be fitted with a containment backflow prevention assembly.
 These are distinct applications, often with different hazard profiles and performance criteria for each.